Helen Parkhurst: Career

 In 1920 she gained a disciple when college founder Belle Rennie visited from the UK.
-Rennie became a evangelist for the approach and she created the Dalton Association in Britain.
+Rennie became an evangelist for the approach and she created the Dalton Association in Britain.

 After further work with Montessori in Rome, Parkhurst wrote several books like Education on the Dalton Plan (1922), Work Rhythms in Education (1935), Exploring the Child's World (1951), Growing Pains (1962) and Undertow (1963) and had her own national radio and television programs.
-Parkhurst hosted a children's educational program on ABC Radio Network in New York City.
+Parkhurst hosted Child's World, a children's educational program on ABC Radio Network in New York City.
 In 1932 Belle Rennie published The Triumph of the Dalton Plan with the British educational psychologist Charles William Kimmins.

 Parkhurst was a 1948 recipient of a Radio - Television Critics Award and a 1949 recipient of the 13th American Exhibition of Educational Radio Programs Award.

 Parkhurst was the author of Education on the Dalton Plan, which was published in 58 languages; Exploring the Child's World, with an introduction by Aldous Huxley, and Growing Pains, a book about teenagers.
 Parkhurst was named one of the 100 Educators of All Time.
 Parkhurst was decorated by the Queen of Italy, Empress of Japan, and Queen of the Netherlands.
 Maria Montessori best summarized Parkhurst's career by stating, "Her intelligent activity is truly rare and precious."
 Eleanor Roosevelt greatly admired Parkhurst's work and played a significant role in expanding the population and resources of her school.